Quad9DNS/threat-intel-api/README.md

 Contact Quad9 at support@quad9.net if you are a threat intelligence provider and need a key.

+If a client has multiple threat lists they will be given a separate token for each list.

 # Starting a Session
 Clients initiate their session by making an HTTP GET request to the service.
 There is only one endpoint: "/".
 In this initial request, the client is expected to provide a "bearer" token in the `Authorization`header, like so: